GAVIOTA COAST CONSERVANCY

 Rural Character

-Preserve the rural character of the Gaviota Coast and encourage regenerative agriculture practices that build soil, manage water wisely, avoid toxic chemicals and support biological resources.
+Preserve the rural character of the Gaviota Coast through permanent conservation and encourage regenerative agriculture practices that build soil, manage water wisely, avoid toxic chemicals and support biological resources.

 Ecological Integrity